jupyterlab/jupyterlab/CONTRIBUTING.md

 ```

 Development mode ensures that you are running the JavaScript assets that are
 built in the dev-installed Python package.
-When running in dev mode, a red
+Note that when running in dev mode,
+extensions will not be activated by default.

-stripe will appear at the top of the page; this is to indicate running
+When running in dev mode, a red stripe will appear at the top of the page;
-an unreleased version.
+this is to indicate running an unreleased version.

 ### Build and Run the Tests